CopyCat73/Pure-Dev/ADVANCEDUSAGE.md

 ![filesettings_2](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/filesettings_2.png)

-The pdf's can then be placed at that location and the metadata imported in the bulk loader will reference that location for the files.
-Also make sure to turn off cover sheets.
+In the example above, the metadata export will point to the files at "http://yourserver.com/my_export_set_/nameofthepdf.pdf The exported pdf's can then be placed at that web location.
+This way a complete set can be moved from one site to another for instance.
+Also make sure to disable cover functionality when exporting full text.